-Empress Deng Sui — Beautiful Queen and Excellent Female Politician of the Eastern Han Dynasty
+Empress Deng Sui — Beautiful Queen and Accomplished Female Politician of the Eastern Han Dynasty

-Deng Sui (81 — 121), respected as Empress Hexi, was a successful, influential monarch that brought people an excellent reign, and an extremely gorgeous queen whose beauty was documented in historical records.
+Deng Sui (81 — 121), respected as Empress Hexi, was a successful, influential monarch who brought people an excellent reign and an incredibly gorgeous queen whose beauty was documented in historical records.

-After her husband departed at a young age and made her Empress Dowager in her 20s, she supported two young emperors and acted as a real monarch of the Eastern Han Dynasty.
+After her husband departed at a young age and made her Empress Dowager in her 20s, she supported two young emperors and acted as an absolute monarch of the Eastern Han Dynasty

-During the 16 years of her reign, Deng Sui did a good job and proved to everyone that a soft, beautiful woman could also be a powerful and outstanding monarch.
+During the 16 years of her reign, Deng Sui did an excellent job and proved that a soft, beautiful woman could also be a powerful and outstanding monarch.

 As such a highborn girl, Deng Sui was quite humble.
-Besides, compared to knitting and dressing up, she showed more passion for reading history and politics.
+Besides, she showed more passion for reading history and politics than knitting and dressing up.

-Her stunning beauty made the emperor fall in love with her at first sight, at the same time, made the current queen quite jealous.
+Her stunning beauty captivated the emperor at first sight, arousing jealousy in the current queen.

 Filigree Gold Dragon of the Eastern Han Dynasty Decorated with Gems — Dingzhou Museum (Photo by Dongmaiying)

-The current Empress Yin (80 — 103), was another talented highborn girl that had a happy marriage with the emperor.
+The current Empress Yin (80 — 103) was another talented highborn girl who enjoyed a blissful marriage with the emperor.

 After Deng Sui showed up in the royal palace, however, the emperor and other imperial concubines all showed more favor to her.

-Hence, Empress Yin became suspicious, angry, and arrogant, which gradually made the emperor get tired of her.
+Hence, Empress Yin became suspicious, angry, and arrogant, gradually making the emperor tired of her.

-Deng Sui barely wore any fancy clothes, refused all the privileges that the emperor awarded her, and frequently claimed sick to make sure the emperor could spend more time with the queen and other concubines.
+Deng Sui barely wore fancy clothes, refused all the privileges the emperor awarded her, and frequently claimed sick to ensure the emperor could spend more time with the queen and other concubines.

-The more perfect Deng Sui was, the more jealous and fidgety Empress Yin became.
+The more perfectly Deng Sui behaved, the more jealous and fidgety Empress Yin became.

 Years later, someone reported to the emperor that Empress Yin and her mother tried to use sorcery to curse Deng.